theopn/haunted-tiles/README.md

 ~/.config/haunted-tiles/install.sh
 ```

+Configuration:

+- Change wallpaper by modifying `~/.fehbg` (i3) or `~/.config/swaybg`
+- Generate a new lock screen image using the included `lock-24269-320.png` and `lock-24269-640.png` (from [Pixabay](https://pixabay.com/vectors/lock-locked-metal-protection-tool-24269/)) and Imagemagic command (`magick wallpaper.png lock-24269-640.png -gravity center -composite lockscreen.png`)

 Other chores:

 - Run `usermod -a -G input [username]` and reboot the system to give Waybar access to keyboard state (for displaying capslock & numlock state)